-Charlie and I eat a lot of gluten-free pasta as a quick (semi-lazy) weeknight meal.
+My husband, Charlie, and I eat a lot of gluten-free pasta as a quick (semi-lazy) weeknight meal.
 But when he cooks it, the end result never tastes as good as when I do.
 This is not simply a matter of my day job versus his.
-Steak and pork chops?
+Steak and fried eggs?
 No problem.
 But something as simple as pasta foils him Monday after Monday.

 I can see this frustrates him.
 And secretly, it frustrates me.
 Because even from the other room—where I try to sequester myself during my other half’s cooking ventures, so as to not become a backseat chef—I can see where Charlie goes wrong.